 They look pretty in a bookcase or on a coffee table and have a certain romance to be held but this is where their usefulness ends as physical objects.
 I now buy all my books through Kindle or iBooks and haven’t looked back.
 Anytime I want to look something up I just turn on my iPad and all my highlights and notes are instantly accessible from anywhere.

 TV is crack cocaine for the undead masses and besides, when everything you could ever possibly want to watch is just a few clicks away online, scheduled broadcasts look decidedly quaint.
 I’ve never owned a TV, and these days get most of my news via BBC online and various blogs.
 For entertainment, I download the few series that I follow.
 Guilty viral pleasures via Devour.

 These days I rarely ever make voice calls.
 99% of the time I use various messaging apps (too many in fact) which also provide voice and video capabilities over the internet.
 I have a data-only sim for my iPhone and a virtual phone number through Skype which I can give to companies who insist on you providing one (e.g. banks) but I don’t provide this to anyone else.

-Unless you live in the middle of nowhere I see very little need to own a gas guzzling automobile.
-They cost a small fortune to maintain and in addition you’re not doing the environment any favours.
-In most major cities public transport will surface and there’s always taxis or rental cars when it doesn’t.
+Unless you live in the middle of nowhere I see very little need to own a gas-guzzling automobile.
+They cost a small fortune to maintain and in addition, you’re not doing the environment any favours.
+In most major cities public transport will surface and there are always taxis or rental cars when it doesn’t.
 God forbid you have to use your legs (here’s looking at you, America).